 About these FAQs

-These FAQs complement the publication 'Your Pay and Benefits at MSF: A Guide for International Field Staff'.
+These FAQs complement the publication 'Your Pay and Benefits at MSF: A Guide for Internationally Mobile Staff' which is available in English, French, Spanish and Arabic.
 We recommend you read the publication before these FAQs.

 If you don’t find the information you need either in the Guide or in the FAQs below: